Michigan Wedding DJ FAQ's

 I am a veteran in the industry.
-I have over 50 deejays in my “rolodex” and short of an accident enroute that left me incapacitated on the day of your event, my fellow DJ’s all help to back one another up though it is rare we ever need to.
+I have over 20 deejays in my “contacts list” and short of an accident enroute that left me incapacitated on the day of your event, my fellow DJ’s all help to back one another up though it is rare we ever need to.
 In 24 years and over a thousand weddings I (Dan) have missed two events.
-2 out of 1000 plus events and 24 years of making brides happy.
+2 out of 1300 plus events and 20 plus years of making brides happy.
 If you want to know why I missed ask me.
-One was health related and a fluke and my bride knew 3 days beforehand.
-In fact, I was able to get an excellent replacement despite the circumstances.
-I made that my job to be sure she was handled with care.
+Both were health related and my brides knew 3 & 10 days beforehand.
+In fact, I was able to get excellent replacements despite the circumstances.
+I made that my job to be sure they were handled with care.
 Missing a brides big day is not something, short of a serious medical issue, any vendor should ever do – period.
 Even my immediate family knows to call me before they make family event plans because they know my client comes first on their special day.
 I’d have it no other way.
 Again, this is a small personal dj service wherein we establish a relationship of integrity, trust and concern toward a great outcome.

 Do you carry back up gear?

 I do — a complete system.
 Believe it or not most guys don’t… but say they do.
 I go a step further and actually run my back up gear.
-I run 2 computers and keep my iphone on standby at your event.
-I’d never want to use my I-Phone but as crazy as it sounds I’ve practiced seamlessly for 3 hours straight using it.
+I run 2, sometimes 3 computers and keep my iphone on standby at your event.
+I’d never want to use my I-Phone exclusively but as crazy as it sounds I’ve practiced seamlessly for 3 hours straight using it.
 I carry back up speakers as well.

 What do you wear?

 Tux attire or occasionally something different if a bride or groom request it.

 What type of audio gear do you use?